carousel/landrouter/README.md

 # How to run:

 ## Prerequisites:
-    This project is using Java 18 but and Maven 3.8.6.
+    This project is using Java 18 and Maven 3.8.6.
 No additional dependencies are required to run.
     For testing API use Curl or Postman (recommended)

 ## Install and run: